- Campus Delivery

 We can provide a demonstration of the VR workstation - schedule a session by emailing tmorrell [at] caltech.edu

-Supported VR Software List - You can find these pre-installed VR programs under Start/Steam.
+Supported VR Software List - Many of the pre-installed VR programs are available through Steam, which you can find in the Start menu.
 Login information is provided on the cart information sheet.
-You should be able to download other free VR software from the Steam store.
-If you run into any problems, contact us at helpdesk [at] library.caltech.edu
+You can download other free VR software from the Steam store, although software that is not on the supported list may be removed at any time.
+If you'd like us to install other software, contact us at helpdesk [at] library.caltech.edu

 VR Software from the Caltech Community - A list of VR software that you can download and use, created by the Caltech Community.
 You'll have to unzip the _data folder and move the folder with content to the same level as the .exe application.